 The main point to remember is that case studies are real – based on actual events with actual customers.
 So they’re more believable to people straightaway.
 And with the majority of sales decisions based on believability – and trust – you’re onto a good thing.

-Why use case studies?
+Why use case studies in business?

 The aim of a good case study is to tempt the reader into finding out more about you.
 To ask for more information, and to get them one step closer to buying from you.